Kompjoeter/Responsive-Template-Canvas-UI/README.md

 # Responsive Template Canvas UI

+# MIGHT REDO THIS PROJECT IN THE FUTURE, USING REACT.
+CUSTOMIZING IT IS A BIT IFFY, REACT MIGHT BE A PERFECT FIX FOR THAT

 # Description
 A Responsive Template User Interface to be used with the HTML Canvas.
 The Canvas is made to fill device width/height and the Menu is collapsible.
 The Input Elements inside the Menu can be customized to fit your preference.